barcvk4ba/barcvk4ba.github.io/_pages/about.md

 ## Fees

-Current membership fees are $45.00 per year due by 1st July every year and encourage to pay before 30 September.
+Current membership fees are $45.00 per year due by 1st July every year.
 Membership renewals after this date incurs a $5.00 late charge making a total fee of $50.00

-Remember this is your hobby get active and turn your radio on